Mazenasag/Machine-Learning-Algorithms-from-scratch/README.md

 ## 📌 Overview

 This repository contains implementations of various machine learning algorithms from scratch using Python.
 The goal is to build a strong foundational understanding by coding the models manually while also using built-in functions for validation and benchmarking.
-Each implementation will be available as a Jupyter Notebook (`.ipynb`) to include visualizations and step-by-step explanations.
+Each implementation will be available as a Jupyter Notebook (`.ipynb`) to include visualizations and step-by-step explanations..

 ---